Warnings for Skyla

 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION)

-- Risk of Ectopic Pregnancy: Inform the patient about the risks of ectopic pregnancy, including the loss of fertility.
+- Risk of Ectopic Pregnancy: Advise the patient about the risks of ectopic pregnancy, including the loss of fertility.
 Teach her to recognize and report to her healthcare provider promptly any symptoms of ectopic pregnancy.
 [See WARNINGS AND PRECAUTIONS]

 - A stroke or heart attack